david-soliar/xordle/README.md

     ```

 ### 5. `demo05.py` - Testing one attempt with given clue and two words to guess
-This demo is similar to `demo01.py` but only tests a single attempt with a given first word and two guessed words.
+This demo is similar to `demo01.py` but only tests a single attempt with a given first word and two words to guess.

 #### How to Run: